Father* | Timothy Joseph Bannister (b. 1762, d. December 1845) |

 Name | Andrew Gustaf Anderson was also known as Anders, Every-Day Name. | |

-Arrival | 1887 | He arrived in the US at at Arrival in the Port of New York (prior to Ellis Island which opened in 1892)G+ in New York City, New York Metropolitan Area, State of New York, United States (North America)G+, on or around in 1887 an actual Immigration event may not be present. |
+Arrival | 1887 | He arrived in the US at at Arrival in the Port of New York (prior to 1892 when Ellis Island opened)G+ in New York City, New York Metropolitan Area, New York, United States (North America)G+, on or around in 1887 an actual Immigration event may not be present. |

 Residence | 1900 | He lived in Hartford, Hartford County, Connecticut, United States (North America)G, in 1900.
 Resource event had no description; added / NFIA |